-Hiram Iddings Bearss, born on 13 April 1875 at Peru, Ind., attended local public schools before attending the University of Notre Dame and Purdue and DePauw Universities in Indiana.
+Hiram Iddings Bearss, born on 13 April 1875 at Peru, Indiana, attended local public schools before attending the University of Notre Dame and Purdue and DePauw Universities in Indiana.
 Between 1894 and 1896, Bearss was a student at Norwich University in Northfield, Vt.
-On 26 May 1898, he was temporarily commissioned a second lieutenant in the Marine Corps, by special act of Congress, for service in the Spanish-American War.
+On 26 May 1898, he was temporarily commissioned a second lieutenant in the U.S. Marine Corps, by special act of Congress, for service in the Spanish-American War.
 Bearss served in the old side-wheel steamer Michigan, operating in the Great Lakes, until his honorable discharge on 21 February 1899.
 Four months later, on 26 May 1899, he was appointed a first lieutenant in the Marine Corps.

 In the Philippines, meanwhile, because the McKinley Administration decided to annex the islands, Filipino insurgents, led by Emilio Aguinaldo, seized control of the countryside and set up their own government.
 When Commodore George Dewey refused to hand over Manila to him, Aguinaldo tried to seize the city by force in early February 1899, and open warfare broke out between the Americans and the Filipinos.
 On 1 November, Bearss arrived at the Marine Barracks, Cavite, as part of the two-battalion regiment of Marines sent to protect the naval base at Cavite.
 He helped the garrison establish control of Olongapo on Subic Bay and gradually clear the surrounding countryside of insurgents and robbers.
 He was promoted to captain on 23 July 1900.